Send custom signable documents to candidates and collect their e-signature on offer letters, NDAs and other agreements.

-Workable offer letters are set up through the use of Templates.
+Workable e-signature documents are set up through the use of templates.
 With our HelloSign integration, get candidate e-signatures and offer details streamlined and stored on candidates' profiles.

-- an offer document; a custom file created by you, which has ‘fill-in-blank’ fields or “variables”
+- an e-signature document; a custom file created by you, which has fill-in-blank fields or “variables”

-- an offer email; a customizable email message that will be used when sending the offer document to a candidate
+- an email; a customizable email message that will be used when sending the document to a candidate

-- with an Advanced Annual plan, an optional approval workflow to get offer approval from internal stakeholders
+- with a Growth or Premier plan, an optional approval workflow to get offer approval from internal stakeholders

-To start, click your user icon in the upper right of Workable and navigate to Templates.
+To start, click your user icon in the upper right of Workable and navigate to Settings and then Templates.
 Scroll down to the Offer Templates section.
 Click Add a new template to set up your own customized template(s).

-Note: Users of the Advanced Annual plan can also organize their offer templates by department and/or location and set approval workflows where the candidate will only be contacted after all approval groups have reviewed and confirmed the offer details.
+Note: Users of Growth or Premier plans can also organize their templates by department and/or location and set approval workflows where the candidate will only be contacted after all approval groups have reviewed and confirmed the offer details.

-An offer document is a .docx file that you’ll upload to Workable.
-An offer document must always be included in an offer letter and is what the candidate actually signs to accept your job offer.
+An e-signature document is a .docx file that you’ll upload to Workable.
+This document is what the candidate will actually sign.

 This file should be written by the recruitment/HR team or key stakeholders for jobs.

-Check out this document template for ideas on where to start and how to format your document.
+Check out this offer type document template for ideas on where to start and how to format your document.

-Start creating the offer document outside Workable on your regular text editor (eg. Word or Pages).
-Your offer document can contain ‘variables’.
-These are ‘fill-in-the-blank’ spots where you’ll add information for each specific offer you send out.
-Each time you send this template to a candidate you will be prompted to fill in the variables with the offer details.
+Start creating the e-signature document outside Workable on your regular text editor (eg. Word or Pages).
+Your document can contain ‘variables’.
+These are fill-in-the-blank spots where you’ll add information for each specific document you send out.
+Each time you send this template to a candidate you will be prompted to fill in the variables with details.

 We’ve created a list of common variables that you can use.
 When writing your offer document in a word processor, include variables in square brackets, e.g.: [salary].